heliskijh/GettingCleaningData/codebook.md

 Furthermore, each measurement variable was reduced to an average of the participants 30 repititions of each activity per the course assignment.
+All  variable names are converted to lowercase, and "-" removed from the names for the output data.
+This was done to comply with the idea of tidy data and data that was R compliant.

 -Individual participant ID's-